How to Create Quick Notes from any App on iPhone with iOS 16

-Use Quick Notes to take notes in a flash and write down things to remember from any app.
+Use Quick Notes to take notes in a flash and write down things to remember from any app on your iOS 16 device.

 Notes are a great way to quickly jot down excerpts or things to remember.
 Though going to the Notes app every time to do so can be cumbersome.
 With iOS 16, you can quickly save text, website links, and more right from any supported app with Quick Notes.